visualitypl/jsonapi_parameters/README.md

 As [stated in the JSON:API specification](https://jsonapi.org/#mime-types) correct mime type for JSON:API input should be [`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json).

-This gems intention is to make input consumption as easy as possible.
+This gem's intention is to make input consumption as easy as possible.
 Hence, it [registers this mime type for you](lib/jsonapi_parameters/core_ext/action_dispatch/http/mime_type.rb).

 ## Stack limit